 U.S. 50 Business in Carson City will be designated when Interstate 580 is completed around the south side of the city in August 2017.
 The business route will replace U.S. 50 along Carson Street north and Williams Street east, with U.S. 50 accompanying I-580 and U.S. 395 as part of a bypass.
 U.S. 50 was previously rerouted away from Downtown Carson City along Fairview Drive east to join the current south end of I-580.

-Only the 1.987 mile section of Carson Street south from Fairview Drive to Spooner Junction, where U.S. 50, U.S. 395 and I-580 come together is state maintained.
-The commercial arterial is SR 529.
+Only the 1.997 mile section of Carson Street south from Fairview Drive to Spooner Junction, where U.S. 50, U.S. 395 and I-580 come together was state maintained.
+Known as SR 529, the commercial arterial was removed from the system by 2020.

 The Lincoln Highway Sign description at the museum reads: